roopeshvs/reddify/README.md

 2. Create a new branch: `git checkout -b feature/your-feature-name`
 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request
+5. Open a pull request to `develop`

 Recommend to open an issue to start a discussion if your change is large.